Burundi March 18-23, 2023

 Rutovu, 114 km from Bujumbura, on the Bujumbura-Ijenda-Matana road, see Nyakazu Break to the east, Karera Falls, Tanganyika Lake panoramas at Vyanda and Kabonambo, and tea plantations of Teza or Rwegura.

 The road to here was great with only 3 potholes in the entire 55kms and I actually got to 80km/hr a few times.
-Park in the large parking lot and walk down good stone stairs to the “source”, a small pipe draining into a long blue tiled basin.
+Park in the large parking lot and walk down good stone stairs to the “source”, a small pipe draining into a long blue-tiled basin.
 Then climb up the ridge to see the pyramid, a nice stone structure with a plaque in French.
-There are many attractive round stone picnic tables and a gazebo.
+There are many attractive round-stone picnic tables and a gazebo.
 The guy in the lot charged a tax but would not tell me the price.
 5000 BF

 Mont Gikizi.
 At 2,145 m, it is one of the highest mountains in Burundi.
 The source of the Ruvyironza River comes from Mount Kikizi.
-It was identified by Burkhart Waldecker as one of the and southernmost sources of the White Nile.
+It was identified by Burkhart Waldecker as one of the southernmost sources of the White Nile.
 On a promontory of the mountain is a pyramid which would have been erected by Waldecker, when he found the source.

 OTHER DESTINATIONS